 Throughout the relationship, Fairfield County Bank and RVNAhealth have worked in parallel, sharing mutual respect, similar values, and a similar history.
 “We are extremely proud to say that Fairfield County Bank has been supporting RVNAhealth, a local non-profit whose roots started in Ridgefield just like our own, for more than 20 years,” said Dan Berta, President of Fairfield County Bank.
 “The home healthcare their dedicated employees provide is admirable while the community wellness services they offer are of incredible value to our community members.
 We are pleased to contribute to an organization whose services make a profound difference.
 Watching RVNAhealth grow over the years and extend their services to 28 towns while increasing the number of residents and businesses they help is beyond rewarding.”

 And while, among the two, RVNAhealth is the organization dedicated to helping individuals age with dignity and independence, Fairfield County Bank is the perfect example of how to grow and evolve gracefully as a business.
 “We’ve been very fortunate to closely observe Fairfield County Bank as a role model and leader in their own history and growth in the banking industry,” says Theresa Santoro, President and CEO of RVNAhealth.
 “In doing so, we’ve set our own course of growth in health care.”

 How do we spell partnership?
 Fairfield County Bank.

 Interested in learning more about RVNAhealth’s Governor Society?
-Please contact Alice Meenan, Director of Donor Relations, at email@example.com or 203.438.5555 ext.
+Please contact Mary Jean Heller, Director of Philanthropy, at email@example.com or 203.438.5555 ext.
 1028.